Publishing FAQs

 How did you get into publishing?

-I got into publishing in 2017 through a traineeship scheme Hachette created with Rare Recruitment called Fresh Chapters, after graduating with a BA Hons in French, Spanish & Italian from The University of Birmingham.
-I had four years' writing experience as well as in admin, customer service, retail and visual merchandising.
-I secured work experience and voluntary positions at PackT, Penguin Random House Children’s and Birmingham Literature Festival.
-During my traineeship, I worked in Editorial at Trapeze (Orion) and Marketing at Hodder Education, and won the Harry Barker award.
-I later started working at Octopus Publishing Group (within Hachette).
+I got into publishing in 2017 through a traineeship scheme.
+At the time, I had four years of writing experience, along with a background in admin, customer service, retail, and visual merchandising.
+I’d also completed work experience placements at PackT, Penguin Random House Children’s, and the Birmingham Literature Festival.
+During my traineeship, I worked in Editorial at Trapeze (part of Orion) and in Marketing at Hodder Education, which led to my first editorial role.

 What’s your career trajectory?

-I joined Octopus Publishing Group as Editorial Assistant in 2018, supporting on titles across humour, gift, beauty, lifestyle, puzzle/quiz, sport and narrative non-fiction.
-In 2019, I moved to Square Peg, a non-fiction imprint at Vintage (Penguin Random House) where I supported the Editorial Director as Assistant Editor.
-Following the departure of the then-Editorial Director, I oversaw the day-to-day running of the imprint and began commissioning titles.
-I was promoted to Editor then Commissioning Editor.
-I moved to Bluebird in 2021, a non-fiction lifestyle imprint at Pan Macmillan.
-I recently joined Tonic, a non-fiction lifestyle imprint at Bloomsbury.
-Outside of my roles, I have also supported in-house diversity and inclusion initiatives and implemented charity partnerships.
-Alongside my day jobs, I’ve worked as a freelance sensitivity/authenticity reader, editor, public speaker and communications consultant (for diversity and inclusion organisations, creatives, cultural institutions and events).
+I joined Octopus Publishing Group in 2018 as an Editorial Assistant, supporting a wide range of titles across humour, gift, beauty, lifestyle, puzzles and quizzes, sport, and narrative non-fiction.
+In 2019, I moved to Square Peg, a non-fiction imprint at Vintage (Penguin Random House), where I worked as an Assistant Editor supporting the Editorial Director.
+After their departure, I took on the day-to-day running of the imprint and began commissioning my own titles.
+I was subsequently promoted to Editor, and later to Commissioning Editor.
+In 2021, I joined Bluebird, a non-fiction lifestyle imprint at Pan Macmillan, and I recently moved to Tonic, a wellbeing imprint at Bloomsbury.

 How do you progress in publishing?